YangZhou91/YangZhou91.github.io/_posts/2014-03-13-recommender-system-study-note.md

 ---
 {% include JB/setup %}

-This is a note of important points highlighted when I learned about Recommander System.
+This is a note of important points highlighted when I learned about recommender System.
 I was about to join the competition

 ## Overview

-### What is Recommander System?
+### What is Recommender System?

-The Recommander System is envolved some algorithms able to proceed based on huge amount of data, and then determine some possible recommandations based on the browsing history.
-Those recommandations could be anything related specific their websites or products.
-For example, the Amazon may recommands some similar books, Youtube may recommands some videos to users.
+The recommender System is envolved some algorithms able to proceed based on huge amount of data, and then determine some possible recommendations based on the browsing history.
+Those recommendations could be anything related specific their websites or products.
+For example, the Amazon may recommends some similar books, Youtube may recommends some videos to users.

 ## Approaches

 ### Collaborative filtering

 This method is based on collecting and analyzing large amount user history data, like browsing，shopping history, then compare to similar users for predicting.
 The concept is about similar users should have similar preference.
-A good example should be facebook friends recommandation.
+A good example should be facebook friends recommendation.
 If two people shares many mutal friends, then these two should possible know each other.

 #### Algorithms

 - Matrix Factroization
 - Low-rank Matrix Approximation